MHRA/products/medicines/web/src/copy/accessibility.md

 ### Non compliance with the accessibility regulations

-The website does not feature a ‘Skip to Content’ link This fails on WCAG 2.1 AA 2.4.1 (Bypass Blocks)
+The SVG image in the footer does not have a title.
+This fails on WCAG 2.1 A 1.1.1 (Non-text Content.
+We will fix this by the end of October 2020.

-We plan to fix this in the first half of 2020
+We have not added fieldset labels to the filter form.
+This fails on WCAG 2.1 1.3.1 (Info & Relationships).
+We will fix this by the end of October 2020.

+We require more distinctive page titles.
+This fails on WCAG 2.1 A 2.4.2 (Page Titles).
+We will fix this by the end of October 2020.

+We have not implemented proper nesting.
+This fails on WCAG 2.1 A 4.1.1 (Parsing).
+We will fix this by the end of October 2020.

 ### Content that’s not within the scope of the accessibility regulations